-Failure to follow this caution may result in intermittent unit operation or performance satisfaction.
+Failure to follow this caution may result in intermittent unit operation or performance dissatisfaction.

 These furnaces are equipped with a manual reset limit switch in burner assembly.
-This switch opens and shuts off power to the gas valve if an overheat condition (flame rollout) occurs in burner assembly.
-Correct inadequate combustion-air supply or improper venting condition before resetting switch.
+This switch opens and shuts off power to the gas valve if an overheat condition (flame rollout) occurs in the burner assembly/enclosure.
+Correct inadequate combustion-air supply, improper gas pressure setting, improper burner or gas orifice positioning, or improper venting condition before resetting switch.
 DO NOT jumper this switch.